FreeJules/Qi-Docs/docs/Reading_Data_API.rst

 ``Get Data Joins Values``
 --------------------

-Get Data Joins Values returns multiiple data streams specified in your API call.
+Get Data Joins Values returns multiple data streams specified in your API call.

 To join multiple streams, for example Simple1 and Simple2, assume that Simple 1 presents the following data: